phishx-docs/phishx-docs.github.io/docs/en/guide/README.md

 Get in touch now and better understand how to be part of this new world of opportunities with PhishX, Cybersecurity for People.

-If you have additional questions, we can make a conference call or send an email to [PhishX Support](mailto:support@phishx.io).
+If you have additional questions, we can make a conference call or send an e-mail to [PhishX Support](mailto:support@phishx.io).